-- 1. Student grievances, which are consigned to the Student Grievance Committee, must be specified in writing and given to the College of Pharmacy's Assistant Dean for Student Affairs. - 2.
-A student's written statement, along with supportive evidence, constitutes a case document, which will be submitted to each member of the committee. - 3.
-The second party to the dispute is also requested to provide the office of the Assistant Dean for Student Affairs with his or her account of the matter in dispute, which becomes a part of the case document that is forwarded to the committee. - 4.
+- 1. Student grievances which are consigned to the Student Grievance Committee must be specified in writing and given to the Dean or their designee. - 2.
+A student written statement, along with supportive evidence, constitutes a case document which will be submitted to each member of the committee. - 3.
+The second party to dispute is also requested to provide the Office of the Dean with their account of the matter in dispute, which becomes part of the case document that is forwarded to the committee. - 4.
 The Student Grievance Committee is then required to set a date for convening a meeting to hear the case(s) as expeditiously as possible. - 5.
-After the date has been set, each party to the dispute is sent a certified letter which informs him or her of the charges and date of the meeting as well as a statement requesting his or her presence. - 6.
-During the hearing, the student presents his/her case; after, the accused party is allowed to present the other side.
-Each side is permitted to have witnesses. - 7.
-Following the hearing, members of the committee after deliberation on their assessment of the case reach a decision as to how the case should be resolved. - 8.
-The committee's decision is sent to the Dean of the College in the form of a recommendation. - 9.
+After the date has been set, each party to the dispute is sent a certified letter which informs them of the charges, date of the meeting, as well as a statement requesting their presence. - 6.
+During the hearing, the student presents their case; after the accused party is allowed to present the other side, each side is permitted to have witnesses to testify on their behalf. - 7.
+Following the hearing, members of the committee after deliberation on their assessment of the case should be resolved. - 8.
+The committee's decision is sent to the Dean of the School/College in the form of a recommendation. - 9.
 The Dean then informs the student in writing of the decision, which may be based upon the committee's recommendation or upon a modification of it.